 WARNING!
 Sudden Movement Hazard.
 Operating a drive with untested emergency circuits could result in death or serious injury.
-Verify all drive fast stop circuit wiring and any additional emergency circuits before operating the drive.
+Verify all emergency stop wiring and circuits before operating the drive.

 WARNING!
 Fire hazard.
 Tighten all terminal screws to the specified tightening torque.
 Loose electrical connections could result in death or serious injury by fire due to overheating of electrical connections.